impredicative/irc-url-title-bot/README.md

 The order of execution of the interacting operations is: `blacklist`, `format`.
 Refer to the sample configuration for usage examples.

+* **`blacklist/channels`**: This is a list of channels for which a title is not posted if the URL matches the site.
+The channel comparison is case insensitive.
 * **`blacklist/title`**: This is a single string.
 If the title for a URL matching the site is this blacklisted string, the title is not posted.
 The comparison is case sensitive.